-- 7.1 When calculating relative precision of the model an ACP must consider all material sources of error associated with the development of the model.
-This should include, but not be limited to, the following sources of error: - a. data uncertainty, being the uncertainty generated from insufficient data either in terms of quantity or time period - b. measurement uncertainty - c. modelling uncertainty, including uncertainty generated using estimates and assumptions.
+- 7.1 When calculating relative precision of the model an ACP must consider all material sources of error associated with the development of the model including, but not limited to, the following sources of error: - a. data uncertainty, being the uncertainty generated from insufficient data either in terms of quantity or time period - b. measurement uncertainty - c. modelling uncertainty, including uncertainty generated using estimates and assumptions.